Nstamour-art/XogotDocs/Documentation.docc/Manual/platform/ios/ios_plugin.md

 @Image(source: "ios_export_preset_plugins_section.png")

-When a plugin is active, you can access it in your using Engine.get_singleton():
+When a plugin is active, you can access it in your code using Engine.get_singleton():

 ```
 if Engine.has_singleton("MyPlugin"):